Recruitment for the VIVID study has closed. Thank you for your interest.

-The Vitamin D for COVID-19 (VIVID) study is a clinical trial that is evaluating whether taking vitamin D supplements can reduce the severity of symptoms related to a diagnosis of COVID-19.
+The Vitamin D for COVID-19 (VIVID) study is a clinical trial that is evaluating whether taking vitamin D supplements can reduce the severity of symptoms and reduce the rate of seeking healthcare for symptoms or concerns related to a diagnosis of COVID-19.
 It is also studying whether vitamin D supplements reduce the chances of becoming infected with the novel coronavirus, if you have been exposed to someone in your household who received a positive test for COVID-19.

 Watch the video below to learn more:

 (Read the fingerprick instruction video script – PDF)

 Our study is open to people across the U.S. aged ≥18 years who have been recently diagnosed with COVID-19 (received a positive test result).
 You do not need to have COVID-related symptoms to participate.

 If you are eligible and agree to enroll in the VIVID study, we will give you an opportunity to identify a close household contact aged ≥18 years who can also participate in the study with you.
 A household contact may include a spouse, partner, or family member living in your household and who has NOT been diagnosed with COVID-19.
 The household contact who has not been diagnosed with COVID-19 will enable us to test whether vitamin D supplements can lower the risk of becoming infected with the novel coronavirus.
 However, having a household contact is not required for participation.